-One of the pan tuning greats Lincoln 'Delgado' Noel has recently passed, but the art of tuning the steelpan instrument is alive and the torch is passionately carried by some of the other greats of his generation, including Bertram 'Birch' Kelman, Wallace Austin and Bertie Marshall, to mention just a few.
+One of the pan tuning greats Lincoln 'Delgado' Noel passed, but the art of tuning the steelpan instrument is alive and the torch is passionately carried by some of the other greats of his generation, including Bertram 'Birch' Kelman, Wallace Austin and Bertie Marshall, to mention just a few.
 And then there are those of the 'next' generation - such as Andy 'Mad Max' Neils.
 'Max' as he is also known, is one of the most sought-after pan-tuners in the world, regularly declining job offers to tune entire orchestras and even individual pan instruments, both at home in Trinidad and Tobago, and abroad.
 The likes of Desperadoes, Exodus, Invaders, Skiffle Bunch and CASYM (New York) steel orchestras, and many more in the US Virgin Islands, Jamaica, Aruba and Antigua - all bear the mark (and sounds) of his expert skills.

 But like many steelpan tuners, there is much more to Andy Neils than the present phase of his involvement with this unique instrument.
 As he worked at tuning a pan at his Barataria-based workshop, When Steel Talks (WST) got an in depth sense of the life of Neils, before he became the master craftsman he is today.